-The focus of this project is to monitor the endangered African animals, with special focus on the Big Five or large predators, and to assist in vital conservation within the area.
-Volunteers will be involved in a variety of research initiatives, gathering information in the field and by assisting with computerized data-capturing which is shared with relevant researchers and authorities.
-Most of the data gathered will support the long-term objectives of wildlife trusts and foundations such as The African Lion & Environmental Research Trust and Save the Elephants.
-Conservation activities on reserves may also include the removal of alien plant species, the creation of waterholes and wetlands, road clearing, and litter collection.
-This work is essential to the management of the reserve and to provide a safe environment for people and animals alike whilst supporting balanced ecosystems.
+The focus of this project is to monitor endangered African wildlife and assist in vital conservation efforts, with a special focus on the Big Five and large predators.
+Service Learning students are involved in a variety of research initiatives, gathering information in the field and assisting with computerized data-capturing which is shared with relevant researchers and authorities.
+Most of the data gathered supports the long-term objectives of wildlife trusts and foundations such as The African Lion & Environmental Research Trust and Save the Elephants.
+Conservation activities on the reserves may also include the removal of alien plant species, the creation of waterholes and wetlands, road clearing, and litter collection.
+This work is essential to the management of the reserve and to providing a safe environment for people and animals, whilst supporting balanced ecosystems.

 Timeframe for Involvement